 Cape Vulture ranks first on BirdLife South Africa's priority list of collision prone species (Ralston Paton et al. 2017).
 This assertion, which was made almost 7 years ago with very limited data, is now backed by observed mortality rates from multiple wind farms.
 This data was recently presented in the Birdlife Conservation Conversations Webinar entitled "Sharing the Sky" which demonstrated that Cape Vultures have one of the highest mortality rates of any priority species in the country of 0.011 birds per turbine per year, placing them third only to Jackal Buzzard and Amur Falcon.
-In the project area a total of 190 individual Cape Vulture passages were recorded from the 4 on-site vantage points at a passage rate of 0.66 birds-hour during the Year 1 monitoring.
-Indeed, Cape Vulture was the most frequently flying priority species at Groothoek WEF, even more so than Jackal Buzzard and Amur Falcon.
-Cape Vulture residents are in the area, although a strong seasonal variation in flight activity was observed, with a significant increase in autumn by 1.75 birds-hours.
-The birds are coming from three roosts to the south of the project area (all within a 50 km radius), with the bulk emanating from the breeding colony at Nelson's Kop (ca. 200 individuals).
-Particularly, they have been recorded to spend 59.7 hours flying over the project area, most (41.1 hours or 69%) was spent flying at rotor sweep height.
-This observation was found to be highly statistically significant under both parametric and non-parametric tests, suggesting this is more likely to represent an actual trend than random chance.
-The general trend is for groups to emerge from the haze on the horizon at low altitude from the direction of one of the three roosts to the south of the project area (typically 09:30 to 11:30 am in winter and 08:00 to 10:30 am in summer), fly low across the project area before gaining height as they leave the project in a northerly direction, often towards the Witkoppe Mountains.
+In the project area a total of 108 individual Cape Vulture passages were recorded from the five on-site vantage points at a passage rate of 0.3 birds-hour during the Year 1 monitoring.
+However, a strong seasonal variation in flight activity was observed with a threefold increase during autumn 0.92 birds-hour.
+The birds are coming mainly from three roosts to the south of the project area (all within a 50 km radius) with the bulk emanating from the breeding colony at Nelson's Kop (ca. 200 individuals).
+The general trend is for groups to appear low over the horizon from the south in the direction of one of the three roosts to the south of the project area (typically 09:30 to 11:30 am in winter and 08:00 to 10:30 am in summer), fly across the project area before gaining height as they leave the project in a northerly direction, often towards the Witkoppe Mountains.
 A number of factors likely underpin the high attendance of Cape Vultures.
-These include the close proximity of roosts, ample carcass opportunities (major cattle farmers in the region), and the presence of a large Eskom Transmission line that bisects the project area and provides a corridor for movement and overnight roosting.
-At times up to 120 birds were seen roosting on these powerlines overnight and more than 200 birds have been observed feeding at carcasses on the northerly boundary of Groothoek.
+These include the close proximity of roosts, ample carcass opportunities (major cattle farmers in the region) and the presence of a large Eskom Transmission line which cross the south-western corner of the WEF and provides a corridor for movement and overnight roosting.
+At times up to 120 birds were seen roosting on these powerlines overnight and more than 200 birds have been observed feeding at carcasses in the area.